Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-oath/oath-credentials.md

 See the License for the specific language governing permissions and limitations under the License. -->

-# OATH Credentials overview
+# OATH credentials overview

 An OATH credential can be a TOTP (Time-based One-time Password) or a HOTP (HMAC-based One-time Password).

 The credential has a set of parameters.